dangphung4/Lucent/README.md

 - [ ] Create calendar view for tracking usage
 - [ ] Add PWA capabilities
 - [ ] Set up local storage/IndexedDB
+- Use upload thing for image uploads https://docs.uploadthing.com/

 ## Notes
 This is a personal project being developed for my girlfriend to track her skincare routine.
 The focus is on simplicity and usability over complex features.